Profile Picture

 The Problem

-The problem?
-Track the number of unique users accessing a website in a single day.
-If this were a LeetCode problem, it would be a breeze—just toss all the users into an unordered_set and return its size.
-Easy, right?
-But, as with most things in life, real-world problems are rarely so simple—or so memory-friendly.
+The specific challenge is tracking the number of unique users accessing a website in a single day.
+If this were a standard algorithmic challenge, it would be a breeze.
+You could simply toss all the users into an unordered_set and return its size.
+While this sounds easy, real-world problems are rarely so simple or memory-friendly.

-Let’s break down the “LeetCode way.”
-Imagine we’re working at Facebook, say about one billion unique users log in daily, and each user ID is around 8 bytes.
-Using an unordered_set, that’s 8 billion bytes of memory—about 7.7 GB—just to count users!
+Let’s break down this standard approach.
+Imagine we are working at Facebook.
+Approximately one billion unique users log in daily, and each user ID is around 8 bytes.
+Using an unordered_set, that requires 8 billion bytes of memory.
+That is about 7.7 GB just to count users!
 All we really want is a single number.
-It’s like renting an entire stadium just to host a two-person meeting.
+It is like renting an entire stadium just to host a two-person meeting.

 Data Streams vs. Accumulated Data

-But there’s another subtlety here: in real-world systems, we’re often dealing with a data stream, not a static, accumulated dataset.
-Users are constantly logging in, and we want to process each event as it happens—potentially across distributed servers—without storing the entire history of who has logged in so far.
+There is another subtlety here.
+In real-world systems, we often deal with a data stream rather than a static, accumulated dataset.
+Users are constantly logging in, and we want to process each event as it happens, potentially across distributed servers, without storing the entire history of who has logged in so far.

-The unordered_set solution works if we have all the data in memory and can afford to keep it there, but that’s rarely feasible at scale.
-In practice, we don’t want to keep every user ID we’ve ever seen—especially when the list can be massive and ever-growing.
-Instead, we need a way to estimate the number of unique users “on the fly,” using minimal memory, and without revisiting or accumulating all previous data.
+The unordered_set solution works if we have all the data in memory and can afford to keep it there, but that is rarely feasible at scale.
+In practice, we cannot keep every user ID we have ever seen, especially when the list is massive and ever-growing.
+Instead, we need a way to estimate the number of unique users “on the fly” using minimal memory and without revisiting or accumulating all previous data.

 Practical Approaches and their Pitfalls

 Now, consider a different question: “How many unique users have liked posts in the last month?”
 Here, we’re dealing with a different set of actions and data.
-Often, we have no choice but to perform full table scans, which can put serious strain on the database—much like asking your laptop to run Crysis on integrated graphics.
+Often, we have no choice but to perform full table scans, which can put serious strain on the database.

 Enter HyperLogLog: A Probabilistic Solution

-The problem statement then brings us to HyperLogLog—a probabilistic algorithm designed to estimate the number of unique elements (the “cardinality”) in a data stream without explicitly storing every item.
-The key idea?
-The more unique elements we see, the more likely we are to encounter a hash with many contiguous zeroes.
+The problem statement brings us to HyperLogLog, a probabilistic algorithm designed to estimate the number of unique elements (the “cardinality”) in a data stream without explicitly storing every item.
+The key idea is that the more unique elements we see, the more likely we are to encounter a hash with many contiguous zeroes.

 According to HyperLogLog: The analysis of a near-optimal cardinality estimation algorithm, the HyperLogLog algorithm is able to estimate cardinalities of \(>10^{9}\) with a typical accuracy (standard error) of \(2\%\), using \(1.5 kB\) of memory.